What is the Optimization Overview page?

 Adoption measures how closely you follow the budget allocation recommendations:

-- 100% adoption means you followed the recommendations exactly
+- 100% adoption means you followed the recommendations exactly.

-- 0% adoption means you kept the same budget distribution as before
+- 0% adoption means you kept the same budget distribution as before.

 How is Prediction Accuracy calculated?